roundcube/roundcubemail/program/js/tiny_mce/langs/readme.txt

+Beginning with version 2.0.5 the language packs are no longer included with the core distribution.
-Language packs are from version 2.0.5 removed from the core but can be downloadable from the TinyMCE website. http://tinymce.moxiecode.com/download.php
+Language packs can be downloaded from the TinyMCE website: http://tinymce.moxiecode.com/download.php

-The language pack codes are based on ISO-639-1 http://www.loc.gov/standards/iso639-2/englangn.html
+The language pack codes are based on ISO-639-1: http://www.loc.gov/standards/iso639-2/englangn.html

-Try using entires if possible. &aring; etc.
+Plrease try using entities if possible.
+Like &aring; etc for non a-z characters.